StayDashing28/computing-work/Among Us/Chapter 3.md

 _Aki's POV_

-  I didn't even bother to knock.I didn't care if my hair was messy,I didn't care that I might be disturbing an important coversation.
+  I didn't even bother to knock.
+I didn't care if my hair was messy,I didn't care that I might be disturbing an important coversation.

   _But what was more important than this?_

-  I pushed open the door and slammed the tube on the table.Without hesitation or consideration, I blurted out,"I suspect that-"
+  I pushed open the door and slammed the tube on the table.Without hesitation or consideration, I blurted out, "I suspect that-"

   "Ms Mitsuki!
-Do you know that it is extremely rude to interrupt-"Obscurus, a smart but rule-loving lady,did not let me finish my sentence.
+Do you know that it is extremely rude to interrupt-" Obscurus, a smart but rule-loving lady,did not let me finish my sentence.

   "She must have something important to say, or else she would not barge in.
 You may take your leave,Obscurus."